lzim/teampsd/.github/ISSUE_TEMPLATE/feature.md

   3. Reviewer (Who & When)
    Example:
   - [ ] Verified design prototype with Lindsey & Stacey at **sim_UI_workgroup** on 04/14/2020.
   4. Location in Tracker
-  _Determine rules for advancement through kanban defined by checklist._
+  _After approval card can move to under_development once work has begun._

   ---
   1. Step 3 Build/Test Definition (What & Why)